BRHN-11/cre-r1/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./wuzhucoin -proxy=127.0.0.1:9050
+	./cowrie -proxy=127.0.0.1:9050

-2. Run a wuzhucoin hidden server
+2. Run a cowrie hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/wuzhucoin-service/
+	HiddenServiceDir /var/lib/tor/cowrie-service/
 	HiddenServicePort 8244 127.0.0.1:8244
 	HiddenServicePort 18244 127.0.0.1:18244

-The directory can be different of course, but (both) port numbers should be equal to your wuzhucoind's P2P listen port (8244 by default).
+The directory can be different of course, but (both) port numbers should be equal to your cowried's P2P listen port (8244 by default).

-	-externalip=X   You can tell wuzhucoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/wuzhucoin-service/hostname.
+	-externalip=X   You can tell cowrie about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/cowrie-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).